1957 Venezuelan Grand Prix: Race

 As for Masten Gregory in the Temple Buell Maserati, he got off to a good start, and found it easy to past the Ferraris and Thompson on the long back straight.
 As Gregory braked for the narrow turn over a bridge, he glanced over his shoulder to see how far ahead of the Ferraris he was.
 This was a near-fatal miscalculation.
 In doing so, his car hit the curbing and overturned, trapping Gregory underneath.
 As this was on the opening lap, the Maserati would have had a full (60 gallons) tank of petrol, fearing fire he did not waiting for the marshals and kicked one of the doors off its hinges and crawled away, covered in blood from facial cuts.

 Meanwhile, Jean Behra’s 450S had moved up into third place, trailing Mike Hawthorn and Peter Collins.
 As for Moss, he cut through the field at an incredible pace, passing 22 cars on the first lap, to cross the start line in tenth place.
 By lap seven, Behra had overtaken Hawthorn.
 By lap 16, Moss had passed both Behra and Hawthorn, and with Jo Bonnier’s 300S moving into a position of close support, raising Maserati championship hopes despite the demise of Buell’s car.

 On the 32nd lap, Moss had smashed the lap record and held a two-minute lead over Behra.
 Then disaster struck, as on the next circuit Moss flashed his headlights as a warning to Joseph Hap Dressel in a slower AC Ace.
 Dressel pulled right into Moss’s braking line, hoping the Englishmen would tuck in behind.
 Moss could not and the cars collided.
 The AC careened into a lamppost and was cut in half, nearly costing Dressel his life.
 As for Moss, he was badly shaken and front end of Maserati was torn off.
 Just four laps later, Behra brought the remaining 450S into the pits for re-fuelling.
 Once the car was refulled, the mechanic pulled out the hose and Behra told to go.
-When he hit the started button, there was an explosion and a belch of flame at the rear of the car, with burning petrol spewing out the fuel hose.
+When he hit the starter button, there was an explosion and a belch of flame at the rear of the car, with burning petrol spewing out the fuel hose.
 The mechanic tried to smother the flaming hose while Behra vaulted out of the car, his overalls afire.
 The local fire brigade had the fire out almost as suddenly as it began.
 Behra was badly bruised from failing heavily on the concrete pit apron, while the mechanic, Guerino Bertocchi was painfully burned.